Justin Edwards (basketball, born 1992)

-Justin Stefan Edwards (born October 31, 1992) is a Canadian professional basketball player for BC Körmend of the Hungarian first division.
+Justin Stefan Edwards (born October 31, 1992) is a Canadian professional basketball player for Club Africain of the Tunisian first division.
 He attended and played college basketball for the University of Maine and Kansas State University.

 College career

 Edwards played two seasons at Maine and averaged 16.7 points and 5.2 rebounds as a sophomore.
 He transferred to Kansas State and sat out a season.
 As a junior at Kansas State, he posted 6.3 points, 3.3 rebounds, 1.6 assists, and 1.1 steals per game.
 Before his senior year, he exercised more in anticipation for an expanded role and led the Wildcats to a 7-1 start.
 Edwards had his best game at Kansas State in his last match, an 85-63 loss to Kansas in the Big 12 Tournament quarterfinals; he scored a career-high 23 points and grabbed 10 rebounds.
 As a senior, he averaged 12.7 points, 5.9 rebounds and 1.8 steals per game.